Centre counters high cost of infertility treatment — Nigeria Today

 According to Olajide Wilson, an embryologist and the Head of Operations, Fertigold Fertility Clinic, a Lagos-based fertility treatment facility, is offering the discounted IVF cycles as a response to the high cost of infertility treatment in Nigeria.

-Wilson said the development is not in any way helping to douse tension and relax pressure in families challenged by infertility.
+Wilson said the development is not in any way helping to douse tensions and relax pressure in families challenged by infertility.

-“Infertility is already a frustrating and emotionally draining condition as many couples see the inability to have a child as a failure on their part.
-This unfortunate feeling is reinforced, especially in the low to middle-level income earners, by the high cost of accessing treatment for their condition, which many are unable to afford.”
+“Infertility is already a frustrating and emotionally draining condition as many couples see their inability to have a child as a failure on their part.
+This unfortunate feeling is reinforced, especially in the low to mid-level income earners, by the high cost of accessing treatment for their condition, which many are unable to afford.”

-He said given the economic situation in the country and the emotional needs of couples battling infertility, fertility clinics should do all they could to lighten the burden of affected couples by reducing the cost of accessing IVF treatment in line with core and essence of medical practice.
+He said given the economic situation in the country and the emotional needs of couples battling infertility, fertility clinics should do all they can to lighten the burden of affected couples by reducing the costs of accessing IVF treatment in line with the core and essence of medical practice.

-Fertigold Fertility Clinic is a dedicated fertility clinic, offering full range of modern fertility services.
+Fertigold Fertility Clinic is a dedicated fertility clinic, offering the full range of modern fertility services.

 Wilson further informed that Fertigold Fertility Clinic believes that its clients deserve to be treated with respect, dignity and privacy and is committed to providing a supportive, compassionate and